-It is our mission to provide the best insights on population and migration using a range of new and existing data sources to meet the needs of our users.
+It is our mission to provide the best insights into population and migration using a range of new and existing data sources to meet the needs of our users.

 We have long acknowledged that the International Passenger Survey (IPS), which underpins our existing international migration estimates, has been stretched beyond its original purpose and that we need to consider all available sources to fully understand international migration.
 Additionally, there is no single, comprehensive data source that tells us everything about the population.
 Therefore, our approach focuses on identifying the strengths of individual data sources, integrating them to give us a much richer understanding of how our population is changing.
 To help meet these new challenges, the Office for National Statistics (ONS) has developed a set of data principles to guide our data principles and management.
 These underpin all the work we do, ensuring security and building trust.